Atlantic Bird

 Atlantic Bird was a series of satellites operated by Eutelsat over the Atlantic Ocean.
 In 2012 the series was merged into Eutelsat's main fleet as part of the company's rebranding.

+Satellites

 Two of the original three satellites replaced the France Telecom Telecom 2 satellites which Eutelsat had acquired in 1999.
 Five satellites were in operation as of 2006: